15 Oct 2021 • BLOG - News

 To stand out in the inbox and ensure that your contacts pay attention to (and appreciate) your offers, sometimes you have to go all in and give your campaign an innovative touch.
 Want some design ideas that can capture your reader’s attention?
 You can play with these elements to create an unforgettable email:

 You’re probably going to spread your efforts across several marketing channels: ads, website, online store, social media, you name it.
-But since email is a consent-based channel and your subscribers have actually chosen to be part of your mailing list, why not use your Black Friday email marketing campaign to reward your email list for being such a faithful audience?
+But since email is a consent-based channel and your subscribers have actually chosen to be part of your email list, why not use your Black Friday email marketing campaign to reward your email list for being such a faithful audience?

-- Offer a giveaway in addition to the Black Friday deals
+- Offer a giveaway in addition to the Black Friday deals.

-Get inspired with these Black Friday email examples
+4 all-time-best Black Friday email examples

 Designing a great Black Friday email is not easy.
 Check out some of our favorite examples.